A well balanced fvc scheme for 2d shallow water flows on unstructured triangular meshes: Numerical tests

-This corresponds to a homogeneous Riemann problem.
+$ u(0,x,y) = v(0,x,y) = 0\ m/s.$ \ \ A dam is placed in the middle of the channel i.e. $x_m = 0.8 m$.\\ \mathcenter This corresponds to a homogeneous Riemann problem.
 Initially, the water is at rest, the height $h_l$ remains $1.0$ m for all simulations.
 The downstream height $h_r$ takes on different values $0.5$ m, $0.1$ m, and $0.025$ m.
 The nature of the torrential flow due to the dam break depends essentially on the ratio $h_r / h_l$.\\ A numerical instability is likely to occur for small values of the ratio $h_r/h_l$.
 At $t = 0$, it is assumed that the dam is abruptly removed causing a shock wave with the presence of a discontinuous front of the water surface propagating downstream.\\ The channel is assumed to be closed on all four sides and the "slip" conditions is imposed on all walls.
 The computational domain is discretised by a mesh of $41776$ triangles with an average size of $0.003 m^2$.
-We will compare the water height and velocity obtained by our approach with the analytical solution which is calculated using the Stoker method \cite{stoker2011water}, its expression is written in the Appendix.
+We will compare the water height and velocity obtained by our approach with the analytical solution which is calculated using the Stoker method \cite{stoker2011water}.

 The evolution of the water surface profile is used to examine the behaviour of the FVC scheme in capturing the discontinuous shock front.
 Henderson \cite{henderson1966macmillan} notes that when the ratio $h_r/h_l$ is greater than 0.138, the flow is sub-critical in the whole of the channel.
 When the ratio $h_r/h_l$ is smaller than 0.138, the flow is supercritical downstream and sub-critical upstream of the dam.\\ For very small values of $h_r/h_l$, the upstream flow regime becomes strongly supercritical, and it may be difficult to capture such a shock wave numerically.\\[-0.2cm]